dcaliskan777/PyBer_Analysis/README.md

 >
 > citytype_sum_fare_week=pivot_df_2.resample('W').sum()

-The output is as the following:
+The output in the top 10 weeks is as the following:

 ![](./Resources/Weekly_Fare.png)

 The object-oriented interface method is used to plot line grapgh of fare against time (in week) for each type of city to see their trend visually.
 This was done in the same coordinate plane to compare the trends in city type.
-The methods is as follows:
+The method is as follows:

 > style.use('fivethirtyeight')
 >